WASdev/sample.fasttransfer/docs/PostInstall.md

 ### Other
-Make sure that /etc/hosts doesn't map the localhost address to the hostname (or if it does, make sure that it also maps the actual ip to the hostname).
-We need to broadcast an actual ip.
+Make sure that /etc/hosts doesn't map the localhost address to the hostname.
+We need to send an actual IP address in the transfer request to the target hosts.
+Make sure that this is also the case on the target hosts so they can connect to each other.